certifysphere/main-website/docs/labs/workshops/react-express-workshop/3-express-nodejs-backend.md

 :::

 ### Update Node.js/Express app to use MongoDB
-To update your Node.js/Express app to use MongoDB, follow these steps:
+To update backend Express app to use MongoDB, follow these steps:

 1. Install the required dependencies:
    - `mongodb` package: This is the official MongoDB driver for Node.js.